TeachUcomp, Inc.

 In the next screen, you can use the “Step 1: Select condition(s):” list at the top to check various criteria that you will see appended to the rule below.
 If you started from a template, some of this is already done, but you can add more criteria if necessary.
 Then click on the blue hyperlinks in the rule at the bottom of the dialog box to “fill-in-the-blanks” in the rule.
 Click “Next >” to continue when you are ready.

 In the next screen, you must decide what action the rule should take when it receives an item that matches the criteria you just set.
 You can check the actions listed at the top of the dialog box to append them to the rule at the bottom of the dialog box.
 Then click the blue hyperlinks in the bottom box to “fill-in-the-blanks” in the rule.
-Click “Next >” when you are ready to continue.
+Click “Next >” to continue.

 In the last screen, type a name for the rule into the text box at the top of the dialog box.
 You can also check or uncheck the two checkboxes for “Run this rule now on messages already in [folder name],” or “Turn on this rule.”
 When you are ready to finish the rule, click the “Finish” button.

 That will drop you back off in the “Rules and Alerts” dialog box on the “E-mail Rules” tab.
 Note that like folder rules, you can check or uncheck the rules listed here to turn them on and off.
 You can also use the “Change Rule…” drop-down button to edit a selected rule at a later point in time, if needed.
 You can also click the “Delete” button to delete a selected rule, if necessary.
-When you are finished, click “OK” to set the e-mail rules.
+Then click “OK” to set the e-mail rules.

 Tagged under: 2010, category, create, email, how, how-to, learn, mailbox rule, microsoft, Microsoft Office, outlook, training, tutorial